-Ed Renehan publishes, writes, and consults for a living.
+Ed Renehan publishes, writes, ghostwrites, edits, and consults for a living.

 Ed began his publishing career in 1980 with entry level positions at Wiley and St. Martin’s Press, eventually going on to become Director of Computer Publishing Programs at MBCI/Macmillan.
-Moving to Rhode Island from New York in 1994, he thereafter pursued his own projects.
+Moving to Rhode Island from New York in 1994, he thereafter pursued his own projects as an author, book-packager, and consultant.

-In 2010, Ed founded the digital-native publishing initiative New Street, which today takes up about 25% of his time.
+In 2010, Ed founded the digital-native publishing initiative New Street, in which the Renehan family still holds a position although the firm is managed by others.
 At the moment, New Street has some 85 titles in print in various formats: digital, paper, and audio.
 Imprints include New Street Nautical Audio.

 Ed is an avid sailor, a former board member of The Hudson River Sloop Clearwater and other sailing/environmental organizations, and a founding member – along with Stewart Brand and the late John Perry Barlow – of The Long Now Foundation.
 He is also a member of PEN American Center and The National Arts Club.